New executive board members bring valuable experience to help drive company’s mission of increasing recycling of post-use plastic

 Cyclyx Circularity Center?

-Cyclyx Circularity Centers are first-of-their-kind facilities uniquely capable of accepting a wide range of plastic waste for sorting, processing, and formulating into custom feedstocks for mechanical and advanced recycling processes.
+Cyclyx Circularity Centers are first-of-their-kind facilities capable of accepting a wide range of post-consumer, commercial, and industrial plastic waste and custom-formulating it into ISCC-PLUS-certified feedstock for mechanical and advanced recycling applications.

 Learn more about Cyclyx